ghjwp7/gearRotate/README.md

 a given angle range.
 At present it doesn't correctly compute center to center distance so a debug var ccManualDist is used to set that distance.
 At present it doesn't correctly handle mesh cases other than both tooth counts being odd.
+At present its path to GFgear.scad needs to be manually edited.

 Brief Extracts from 1gear.py comments: